Georgia Tech Orchestras

 How to Prepare for the Orchestral Excerpts

 First or all, what matters is to show that you can learn a certain passage through practice.
-At the audition, the most important thing is to play the right notes, with the right rhythm, in a steady tempo with correct articulations in the style of the composer/genre/era.
+At the audition, the most important thing is to play the right notes, with the right rhythm, in the steady performance tempo with correct articulations in the style of the composer/genre/era.

 A few things might be helpful for your preparation:

-- All the excerpts are taken from the pieces that we are performing in the following semester.
+1. All of the GTSO excerpts are taken from the pieces that we are performing in the following semester.
 You can find the complete concert schedule below.
 Listening to the pieces on YouTube or any platform will give you a great idea of tempo, style, etc.

-- It’s always better to play everything nice and slow, rather than playing fast but sloppy, or even worse changing the tempo all the time.
+2. It’s always better to play everything clean, rather than playing fast but sloppy, or even worse changing the tempo all the time.

 All wind players audition together and are placed into ensembles based on their audition results and schedule.
 Please note that we only take orchestra wind players in the spring semester if we have spots open.
 All students are encouraged to sign up for the class first in order to receive announcements.
 You can also wait until after the audition results are released to register, or to change your registration accordingly then during Phase II registration.